0time/AsymmetricGameBuilder/Docs/Games/TrabajadoresDelMundoUnidos.md

 #### Increase Capital Extraction

-The bosses can spend their extracted value to increase the rate at which they extract value from one of the players.
+The bosses can spend their extracted value to increase the rate at which they extract value from one of the workers.

-#### Break strike
+#### Break work stoppage

 Increases class consciousness by a function of itself (y = CC^1.5 or something like that).